 As a nutrition professional, we both know that time = money!
 By saving time and not having to create individualized meal plans from scratch, you’re able to spend that time with paying clients, marketing your amazing services, or even relaxing with your friends and family.
 Plus, as a bonus, your customized recommended meal plan will help your clients save money too!
 By using meal planning software like Meal Garden that includes meal plant templates, once the meal plan is perfect, it automatically generates an accurate grocery list.
 And the grocery list is totally customizable so they can remove items they already have or add additional items they need (and it has a lot of other capabilities too!).
 This helps them buy everything they need in one trip and helps them avoid unnecessary convenience or fast food stops during the plan because they’ll know what to buy, prepare, and eat.
 It also links to all of the recipes, and even shows you which ones can be made in advance.

 Bonus tip: You can also include leftovers in your meal plan to simplify it even more (less cooking!) and help your clients save more time and money.

 How does a meal plan template help improve health?

 Once you choose a template, software like Meal Garden automatically calculates the nutrition information.
 You can see at a glance if some of the nutrients are out of balance.
 If there is too much or too little of something, you can edit the meal plan schedule, make an easy swap, and then re-check the nutrition information to make it perfect for your client or program.

-Using a meal plan template makes creating meal plans for your clients a whole lot easier.
-It saves time and money, while still delivering a professional nutritious meal plan for your clients.
-If you haven’t tried it yet, what are you waiting for?
+Using a meal plan template makes creating meal plans for your clients a whole lot easier and make you look a whole lot more professional.
+It saves you and your clients time and money, while delivering a nutritious meal plan to help them reach their health goals.